 - After practice or a game, refuel with a sports drink or low-fat milk, a banana and a handful of trail mix.

 Eat real food and shun expensive protein supplements.
 Muscles can get all the protein they need from foods!

-- Lean meat, chicken, turkey, fish, eggs, low-fat milk, cheese, yogurt, and tempeh are excellent protein sources.
+- Choose lean meat, chicken, turkey, fish, eggs, and low-fat milk, cheese and yogurt.

-- Tofu, edamame, beans (such as black beans), chickpeas, lentils, and several nuts and seeds also are good sources of protein.
+- Include plant-based sources of protein like tofu, tempeh, edamame, beans (such as black beans), chickpeas, lentils, and several nuts and seeds, too.

 - Include some protein in every meal to help muscles recover.